 On a cashier resume, a strong track record of academic achievements and extracurricular activities is critical.
 People who excelled in high school or college, received awards, and participated in clubs and sports have a better chance of landing a job than those with a limited educational background.
 Employers are more likely to hire candidates who can demonstrate superior math, writing, and speaking abilities.

 Many of the skills needed to succeed as a cashier are learned outside of work or school.
 Most modern retail stores use computerized cash registers and networks, and people who are familiar with computers and electronic devices have a better chance of getting hired.
-Positive personal traits, such as the ability to multitask and manage time, strong organizational skills, and any other information that might be useful in a future job, can also be included a hopeful applicant.
+Positive personal traits, such as the ability to multitask and manage time, strong organizational skills, and any other information that might be useful in a future job, can also be included by a hopeful applicant.